|Sales & Marketing|

 Founded in 2001, e-onlinedata is based out of Portland, Maine.
-The company boasts that it is the largest reseller of Authorize.net’s payment gateway. e-onlinedata focuses only on providing credit card processing services and appears to be able to supply just about any processing need.
+The company boasts that it is the largest reseller of Authorize.net’s payment gateway.
 The company uses third-party processors to handle the actual card processing, with Global Payments as the primary processor.
-Although e-onlinedata uses third party processors it appears to handle the customer service of its accounts directly. e-onlinedata is a registered MSP/ISO of Deutsche Bank AG, National Association, New York.
+Although e-onlinedata uses third-party processors it appears to handle the customer service of its accounts directly. e-onlinedata is a registered MSP/ISO of Deutsche Bank AG, National Association, New York.
+Jim Raftice is listed as the president and COO of e-onlinedata.

 |Key Points – Sales & Marketing|